perzibel/static-analysis-script/README.md

 ## Analysis of CSV Files
 For Comma-Separated Values (CSV) files, the tool extracts relevant information by directly reading the contents of the files.
-NEW! extract WinApi commands in the file

 ## Analysis of Word Documents
 Utilizing the zipfile library, the tool processes Word documents, extracting embedded emails and URLs from various sections.
-NEW! extract WinApi commands in the file

 ## Analysis of PDF Files
 extract ALL visiable and hidden URIs